conflict minerals policy head image

 • Establishing policies to ensure we adhere to international transportation regulations for class-7 materials and only buy materials from companies who objectively prove compliance with the guidelines.

-• Establish long-lasting business relationships with our suppliers, mutually strengthening our KYC (Know Your Counterparty) policies and ensuring that no conflict minerals enter our facilities.
+• Establish long-lasting business relationships with our suppliers, mutually strengthening our KYC (Know Your Counterparty) policies and ensuring that no minerals that contribute conflict or human rights abuses enter our facilities.

 D Block Metals Company Policies & Reports